ankurchavda/SparkLearning/README.md

     [Workers, executors, cores - Stackoverflow](https://stackoverflow.com/questions/32621990/what-are-workers-executors-cores-in-spark-standalone-cluster)
 --------------------------
 25. Name types of Cluster Managers in Spark.
-The Spark framework supports three major types of Cluster Managers -
+    The Spark framework supports four major types of Cluster Managers -
-Standalone: a basic manager to set up a cluster.
+    - Standalone: a basic manager to set up a cluster.
-Apache Mesos: generalized/commonly-used cluster manager, also runs Hadoop MapReduce and other applications.
+    - Apache Mesos: generalized/commonly-used cluster manager, also runs Hadoop MapReduce and other applications.
-Yarn: responsible for resource management in Hadoop
+    - Yarn: responsible for resource management in Hadoop
+    - Kubernetes: an open-source system for automating deployment, scaling, and management of containerized applications
 --------------------------
 26. How can you minimize data transfers when working with Spark?
     Minimizing data transfers and avoiding shuffling helps write spark programs that run in a fast and reliable manner.
 The various ways in which data transfers can be minimized when working with Apache Spark are:
     - Using Broadcast Variable- Broadcast variable enhances the efficiency of joins between small and large RDDs.
     - Using Accumulators – Accumulators help update the values of variables in parallel while executing.
-    - The most common way is to avoid operations ByKey, repartition or any other operations which trigger shuffles.
+    - The most common way is to avoid `ByKey` operations, repartition or any other operations which trigger shuffles.
 --------------------------
 27. What are broadcast variables?
     Broadcast variables allow the programmer to keep a read-only variable cached on each machine rather than shipping a copy of it with tasks.
 They can be used, for example, to give every node a copy of a large input dataset in an efficient manner.
 Spark also attempts to distribute broadcast variables using efficient broadcast algorithms to reduce communication costs.